 Cookies!
 Also known as sweet morsels of love.
 We accidentally found this little gem when roaming the streets in search of a dinner reservation and were immediately smitten.
 Sweet, chewy rolled cookies coated in slivered almonds and butter cookies dipped in chocolate are just a few of the treats you’ll find in here.
 We bought a bag to bring home for later and finished it before we were off the street — plan accordingly.

 What to order: We asked the baker for a “mista” and trusted her to choose, but I don’t think you can go wrong here!
-Get whatever flavors you like.
+Think about the flavors you like – raspberry, chocolate, almond – and make a choice.

 6. Trattoria da Paolo, Via di S. Francesco a Ripa, 92, 00153 Roma RM, Italy

 What really sets these folks apart, however, is the lovely people who work here.
 Our server both nights, Angelo, treated us like family from the start.
 He guessed my stepmom for a grappa drinker off the bat and continued to mess with me in a way where I was almost expecting him to tussle my hair and give me a hug.
 Both times we went we stayed for hours and didn’t want to leave.
 This is a must visit for us any time we visit Rome from here on out.

 What to order: The plates of pasta were the best items we tried on the menu here.
 The first time we came we did not get the antipasta plate they were recommending, but after seeing a different table get and longingly watch them eat it, we went for it the second time.
 It did not disappoint!
 The homemade ricotta salata and roasted eggplants were SO good.

 Note none of these restaurants were sponsored in any way, we simply loved the food and thought you would too.